Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

 2. On the Create Boot Image dialog box accept the following defaults.

     >:pushpin: **NOTE**
-    > Prior to clicking on the Create Image button, make sure the Boot image partitions are in the order shown below.
+    > Before clicking the Create Image button, make sure that the Boot image partitions are in the order shown below.
 You may need to select the bitstream partition and click the Up button in order to match the order shown below.

     1. Select the **Zynq** architecture.